 - Open Beta:

-Step 2: Patch Stock Boot Image using Magisk Manager
+Step 2: Patch Stock Boot Image via Magisk App

-- Download the stock boot image for your OnePlus 6/6T.
+- Download the stock boot image for your OnePlus 6/6T from above.

 - Connect your device to the PC using the USB cable.

-- Transfer the downloaded stock boot image to the device’s storage.
+- Transfer the extracted stock boot image file to the device’s storage.

-- Now, download the latest Magisk Manager APK from here and install it on your device.
+- Now, download the latest Magisk app from GitHub and install the APK on your device.

-- Once installed, go to the app drawer and launch the Magisk Manager application.
+- Once installed, press “OPEN” to launch the Magisk application.

-Magisk Manager will now patch the stock boot with the latest version of Magisk.
-The resultant patched boot image will be placed in the ‘Download’ folder of your phone’s internal storage.
+The app will automatically patch the stock boot with the latest version of Magisk.
+The resultant patched boot image will be placed inside the “Download” folder of your phone’s internal storage.

-Step 3: Flash Magisk Patched Boot Image to Root OnePlus 6/6T
+Step 3: Flash Patched Boot Image to Root OnePlus 6/6T using Magisk

-- Transfer the patched boot image (magisk_patched.img) from the phone to the folder on your PC where the Android SDK platform-tools are installed.
-Example: ‘C:\platform-tools’ in Windows or ‘Documents/platform-tools’ in macOS/Linux.
+- Transfer the patched boot image (magisk_patched.img) from the phone to the folder where the Android SDK platform-tools are installed on the PC.

 - Power off your OnePlus 6/6T completely.

-- Hold the Volume Up and Power buttons together to enter Fastboot Mode on your device.
+- Hold the Volume Up and Power buttons together to boot your OnePlus device into Fastboot Mode.

-- Connect the device to the PC while it is in Fastboot Mode.
+- Connect the phone to the PC while it is in Fastboot Mode.

 - Now, launch the command-line window on your PC.

-- Enter the following command to ensure that your phone is successfully being detected by the PC over fastboot:
+- Enter the following command to ensure that your OnePlus 6/6T is successfully being detected by the PC over fastboot:

 fastboot flash boot magisk_patched.img